How to connect Zendesk to Facebook: A complete guide for 2026

 The main benefit is centralizing all your Facebook customer interactions into one platform, Zendesk, alongside your other support channels.
 This streamlines your team's workflow, allowing agents to manage social media support without leaving their familiar help desk environment.

-Yes, while the native integration doesn't automate responses itself, you can add an AI layer like eesel AI after you connect Zendesk to Facebook.
+Yes, while the native integration provides the solid foundation for connection, you can add an AI layer like eesel AI after you connect Zendesk to Facebook.
 This AI can instantly read incoming tickets, answer common questions, or intelligently route complex ones with full context to the right human agent.

 The ability to connect Zendesk to Facebook (and other social channels) is typically included in Zendesk's "Suite" plans, starting with Suite Team.
 Higher-tier plans like Growth, Professional, and Enterprise offer additional features and capacity for connecting multiple pages.